chunyang-wen/chunyang-wen.github.io/_posts/2019-09-22-cpp-iterator.md

 + `back_inserter`
 + `inserter`

-In most STL's algorithms, users are responsible for allocating space for output.
+In most STL's algorithms, users are responsible for allocating space for the output.
 But most time we donot know the space we need in advance.
 For example, `copy`

 ```cpp
 vector<int> source{1,2,3};